proper-testing/proper-testing.github.io/README.md

     with an index of the form '42#', in order to override the default alphabetic ordering of pages.
 This prefix will be removed when building the site.
 *   The site's structure is reflected in the directory hierarchy.
-*   Support/User_Guide.md is copied from PropEr's README file.
+*   pages_src/User_Guide.md is copied from PropEr's README.md file.
 Do not edit this file directly: any changes you make will be overwritten.
 *   Headers and footers will be added to each page automatically.
 The template for these can be found in the 'template.html' file.
 *   A title and heading will be added to each page, according to its file name.